R-Fig-Con/ESP32-Wi-Fi-Firmware/docs/README.md

 ### Connect to the ESP

-As the ESPs are set up as access points, you must first connect to the ESP you wish to configure using throuh your machines network manager.
+As the ESPs are set up as access points, you must first connect to the ESP you wish to configure through your machine's network manager.

 - The SSID will start with `ESP32-` and be followed by the MAC address of the ESP.